SFC Winners

 Ballymore 2-6

 (The 1996 decider was notable for two reasons… Firstly, it was played in February 1997 due to the success of the Longford senior team in competition in late 1996.
-Secondly, the scoreboard at full time read 2-7 to 2-6 to the St. Helens-Rathcline amalgamation.
+Secondly, the scoreboard at full time read 2-7 to 2-6 to the St. Helens-Rathcline combination.
 With the players celebrating, the referee was certain the scoreboard was incorrect and so counted his scores and informed both teams that Ballymore had won by 1 point.
 With Ballymore now celebrating and St. Helens-Rathcline having now objected, the ref counted the scores again and concluded a draw.
-A review of the video later found that the St. Helens-Rathcline amalgamation had indeed won the game)
+A review of the video later found that the St. Helens-Rathcline combination had indeed won the game)

 Ballymore 0-12